MattAgn/zeromq-tp/README.md

 Let's suppose we run a pizzeria.

-- Several clients order 1 pizza randomly from the given list
+- Several clients order 1 pizza randomly from a given list
 - Workers make the pizzas in 5 seconds (they're very good pizzaiolos) and send them back with their price
 - The delivery takes 2 seconds

+What kind of architecture would you use ?
 Try to run 4 clients and 2 workers and see what happens